 So what’s safest?

 Many of my contemporaries having babies (I am now 35 and have had three children in 2016, 2018 and 2020) very much see hospital birth as the norm and home birth as essentially a risky thing.
 Admittedly, when I was pregnant with my first, the idea of giving birth at home never even crossed my mind.
-As I was a “high risk” pregnancy, due to my high BMI – (see resources section if you also have a high BMI), it was never even presented as an option.
+As I was a “high risk” pregnancy, due to my high BMI, it was never even presented as an option.
 By the time I was pregnant with my second, however, the trauma of the first birth lent itself to my husband and I loving the idea of home birth.
 In early pregnancy, I dedicated myself to learning more about home birth.
 I thought I knew it was more risky, but having struggled mentally during labour with baby 1, I thought it was worth the risk.
 So I decided to look into it more.
 What I discovered surprised me.

 How safe is any home birth?